ipref/ietf/stop-ipv4-creep.md

 ![step 1](./stop-ipv4-creep.s4.jpg)

 Both sides are connected to IPv6 Internet now.
 IPREF gateways pass traffic over the IPv6 Internet.
+Tests should be run to confirm all services are now reachable via IPREF over the IPv6 Internet.

 ![step 1](./stop-ipv4-creep.s5.jpg)